Jim Hart (artist): Works

 Hart was the first Northwest Coast artist to use bronze, beginning in 1982, and he has also made works in silver and gold.
 In 1988, he supervised the construction of the Haida house in the Canadian Museum of Civilization.

 A 1995 wood sculpture that Hart considers to be his equivalent of a doctoral thesis, Frog Constellation, depicts two people on the back of a giant frog; it was installed in 2012 on the campus of Simon Fraser University.
 The Dance Screen, a large wood carving that he began designing in 2009, was installed in 2012 as a temporary exhibit in the Vancouver Art Gallery.
 Jim Hart's The Dance Screen (The Scream Too) was put on permanent display at the Audain Art Museum in Whistler and inaugurated in 2018.
 Another of Hart's works, a totem pole called the Respect to Bill Reid Pole, is part of the outdoor Haida village at the Museum of Anthropology at UBC.

-A bronze sculpture by Hart, The Three Watchmen, is part of the collection of the National Gallery of Canada, and is installed outside the gallery in Ottawa.
+A bronze sculpture by Hart, The Three Watchmen, is part of the collection of the National Gallery of Canada, and can now be found at the Plains of Abraham in Quebec.

-Awards and honors
+Awards and honours

-Hart was awarded the Order of British Columbia in 2003 and received a Queen's Diamond Jubilee Medal in 2013.
+Hart was awarded the Order of British Columbia in 2003 and was appointed to the Order of Canada in June 2023.
+He received a Queen's Diamond Jubilee Medal in 2013.

 He holds an honorary doctorate from the Emily Carr University of Art and Design and was also awarded an honorary degree from Simon Fraser University in 2017.